Manor Park, Horsford

 Manor Park is a cricket ground at Horsford in Norfolk.
 The ground, which is on the northern edge of the city of Norwich, was the main home ground of Norfolk County Cricket Club between 2001 and 2024.
 The ground is owned and operated by Horsford Cricket Club who play in the East Anglian Premier Cricket League.

 History

 Following the formation of Horsford Cricket Club in 1947, the club played matches close to the current Manor Park ground until the 1970s.
 The current ground was established in 1980.
 The first representative match on the ground was a MCCA Knockout Trophy match between Norfolk and Suffolk played in 1986.
 After a second match in the same competition against Oxfordshire the county did not use the ground again until 2001.

 The county established its base at Horsford following the closure of the County Ground in Lakenham in 2000.
-The ground, which was close to the centre of Nowich, had been used by the county side since the 19th century before being redeveloped for housing.
+The ground, which was close to the centre of Nowich, had been used by the county team since the 19th century before being redeveloped for housing.
 In early 2025, Norfolk announced that they would move to use Barker's Lane at Sprowston after it proved to be impossible to agree financial terms with Horsford Cricket Club.